Transportation Phone: 204.669.0202 Email: firstname.lastname@example.org

-We have one of the largest transportation departments in Manitoba, operating over 70 school buses and safely transporting an average of 3,900 students over 1.5 million kilometres per year.
+We have one of the largest transportation departments in Manitoba, operating 80 school buses and safely transporting an average of 3,900 students over 1.5 million kilometres per year.

 Once you have determined your child's busing option, download, print, and complete the appropriate registration form from the menu on the left.
 Use the "Transportation Request: Regular" form for regular transportation requests, and use a "Transportation Request: Fee-for-Service" form if you are applying to pay for bus service.